bddap/resume/readme.md

 ## Software Intern - [Keyssa](http://www.keyssa.com/) - May 2014 to August 2014

 Scientific test automation using lab equipment.
-Used robot arm to automate intensely time consuming data aqusition.
-Automation yeilded an order of magnitude more useful data.
-Wrote 3d visualization software for aquired data.
+Used robot arm to automate intensely time consuming data acquisition.
+Automation yielded an order of magnitude more useful data.
+Wrote 3d visualization software for acquired data.

 # Education